Metacognition for SEND and Neurodivergent Students

 |---|---|---|---|

 Flavell (1979) defined metacognition as learners "thinking about thinking."
-Neurodivergent learners benefit from metacognitive strategies.
-These strategies offer a structure for learning's cognitive needs.
-This is helpful as neurotypical learners may develop these skills implicitly.
+Neurodivergent learners can benefit from metacognitive strategies.
+These strategies give structure to the thinking skills needed for learning.
+This matters because neurotypical learners may develop these skills without being directly taught.

-Whitebread and Pino-Pasternak (2010) found metacognitive instruction helps learners with difficulties.
-Neurodivergent learners may not automatically gain these skills.
-Without teaching, they struggle to check understanding or choose strategies.
+Whitebread and Pino-Pasternak (2010) found that metacognitive instruction helps learners with difficulties.
+Neurodivergent learners may not pick up these skills on their own.
+Without clear teaching, they may struggle to check their understanding or choose useful strategies.

-Neurodivergent students benefit more because metacognitive strategies provide:
+Neurodivergent learners benefit more because metacognitive strategies provide:

 Explicit instruction in metacognition involves:

-Naming strategies explicitly: Rather than assuming students will identify and name strategies themselves, teachers should provide clear labels.
-Terms like "self-questioning", "planning", "monitoring", and "evaluating" give students a shared language for discussing thinking processes.
+Naming strategies explicitly: Teachers should not assume that learners will spot and name strategies by themselves.
+Instead, they should give clear labels.
+Terms like "self-questioning", "planning", "monitoring", and "evaluating" give learners shared words for talking about thinking processes.

 Providing worked examples: Demonstrating how to apply metacognitive strategies step-by-step reduces cognitive load and provides a clear model.
 Worked examples should include commentary on the thinking process, not just the solution.